Awesome is finally here at Legoland Dubai

-More geared towards building, creativity and the younger crowd, there are a handful of rides still for older ones in this section including Lego Technic Twister (think spinning tea cups) and Kid Power Towers (our lot too short to try, but looked great fun for your tweens).
+More geared towards building, creativity and the younger crowd, there are a handful of rides still for older ones in this section including Lego Technic Twister (think spinning teacups, minimum 105cm) and Kid Power Towers (our lot too short to try, but looked great fun for your tweens).

 A real mix of activities here that most of us could finally join in together!